Jonathan Pryce: 1985–2002: Established actor

-2000s

-During the early 2000s Pryce starred and participated in a variety of movies, such as The Affair of the Necklace (2001), Unconditional Love (2002), What a Girl Wants (2003), and Terry Gilliam's aborted project, The Man Who Killed Don Quixote.
+During the early 2000s Pryce starred and participated in a variety of movies, such as The Affair of the Necklace (2001), and Unconditional Love (2002).
 While the success of some of these films was variable, the 2001 London stage production of My Fair Lady and his portrayal of Professor Henry Higgins was acclaimed by observers.
 Martine McCutcheon, who portrayed Eliza Doolittle, was sick during much of the show's run.
 McCutcheon was replaced by her understudy Alexandra Jay, who would also fall sick hours before a performance, forcing her understudy, Kerry Ellis, to take the lead.
 On her first night, Pryce introduced Ellis to the audience before the show by saying "This will be your first Eliza, my second today and my third this week.
 Any member of the audience interested in playing Eliza can find applications at the door.
 Wednesday and Saturday matinee available."
 Pryce performed with four Elizas during the course of 14 months.
 The show was nominated for four Laurence Olivier Awards on 2001: Best Actress in a Musical for Martine McCutcheon, Outstanding Musical Production, Best Theatre Choreographer and Best Actor in a Musical for Pryce.
 Pryce lost to Philip Quast, and McCutcheon won in her category.